Madadog/three_osc/README.md

 3. Load it into your preferred LV2 host (Ardour, Carla, LMMS) and have fun.

 ## Tips and Tricks
-*
+* Increasing envelope slope makes it steeper, decreasing it does the opposite.
+Slope = 1 gives perceptually-linear (logarithmic) volume decay.
 * The Ladder and RC filter models are both capable of self-resonance at resonance >= 9.0.
-Set drive below 1 and sweep the filters very slowly for a 'harmonic snap' effect.
+Underdriving the filters (i.e. drive below 1) and sweeping them very slowly gives a 'harmonic snap' effect.
 * Setting octave detune to -0.0028 gives near perfect fifths.
 0.0342 gives near perfect major thirds.
+* FM changes frequency with the modulator's waveform, PM changes frequency with the derivative of the modulator's waveform.
+(I.E. PM by triangle == FM by square wave)

 ## Why did you make this?
 * I'm currently migrating from LMMS to Ardour.
 Surge and ZynAddSubFx are great synths, but...